alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/01/symlinks-for-multi-repos.md

 In a file system, each element, file or directory, is represented by an *inode*.

-An inode of a file is composed by metadata and the address of its content bytes in the hard drive.
+An inode of a file is composed by metadata and content address in the hard drive.
 Directory inodes are lists of other inodes.

 There are two types of links: *hardlinks* and *symlinks*.